GbengaCyber/BEC-CFO-Phishing-SOC-LAB/README.md

 ---
 ## Phase 03: Attack Delivery

 The phishing email was built to look like a legitimate Microsoft 365 OneDrive notification about a shared document titled Outstanding Invoice.
 The sender display name read Microsoft 365 Security Team.
-The actual sending address was security-alert@microsoft-365alerts.com — a domain specifically registered to impersonate Microsoft branding.
+The actual sending address was security-alert@microsoft-365alerts.com, a domain specifically registered to impersonate Microsoft branding.

 This is exactly how real BEC lures work.
 The display name is trusted.
-The context is plausible for a CFO.
 The urgency is embedded in the subject matter.
 A busy executive reviewing email between meetings is unlikely to hover over the sender address to check the domain.

 Outlook flagged the email as coming from a sender not in the Safe senders list, the only visible warning the CFO received.
 The email was not quarantined or blocked because Attack Simulator uses a tenant whitelist, confirmed by the SCL of -1 found in the raw email headers.
 In a real attack from the same domain, a DMARC enforcement policy would have prevented delivery entirely.